Dziemborowicz/Hourglass-New/FAQ.md

 ## How do I stop the timer from prompting me when I close the window?

-Right-click on any empty space in the timer window and uncheck **Prompt on exit**.
+Right-click on any empty space in the timer window and uncheck **Prompt on close**.

 ## How do I minimize the timer window to the notification area?